ShadowKV: KV Cache in Shadows for High-Throughput Long-Context LLM Inference: Observations

 To further reduce the latency overhead in sparse attention, including fetching the selected value cache from the CPU and reconstructing the corresponding key cache, an accurate KV selection method is needed to minimize the sparse KV cache budget while maintaining the accuracy.

 \paragraph{Observation.} We found most post-RoPE key cache exhibits spatial locality, with high cosine similarity to adjacent tokens, except for a few outliers.
 To quantify this, we conducted inference experiments on 128K contexts.
-We divided the post-RoPE keys into chunks of eight tokens and visualized the minimum cosine similarity between the chunk's mean and its key cache, as shown in \cref{fig:OB2}.
+We divided the post-RoPE keys into chunks of eight tokens and visualized the minimum cosine similarity between the chunk's mean and its key cache.
 The results indicate that, apart from a few outliers, there is generally high cosine similarity, suggesting the mean values can serve as landmarks to approximate attention well within normal chunks.

 \paragraph{Analysis.} This finding suggests that for the majority of chunks, we can maintain the mean value as compressed landmarks to select minimal important KV pairs (1.56\%) accurately during decoding.
 Outlier chunks, which may contain dense or critical information and are difficult to approximate, are retained to ensure accuracy.
 Given their relatively small number (0.2--0.3\%), storing them on the GPU is feasible without affecting memory capacity.
-Furthermore, as shown in \cref{fig:hitrate}, considering the temporal locality of the KV cache, a cache policy \citep{zhang2024pqcache} can be leveraged to further reduce the latency overhead by 60\% during decoding with optimized kernels \citep{nvidia2020cuda}.
+Furthermore, as shown in \cref{fig:observation}, considering the temporal locality of the KV cache---meaning that the KV pairs selected by the queries of two adjacent decoding steps have a high repetition rate, a cache policy \citep{zhang2024pqcache} can be leveraged to further reduce the latency overhead by 60\% during decoding with optimized CUDA kernels.

-In this section, we introduce \Sys, a high-throughput long-context LLM inference system.
+In this section, we introduce \Sys, a novel high-throughput long-context LLM inference system.
 We first elaborate our algorithm in \cref{algo}, covering both the pre-filling and decoding phases.
 Subsequently, in \cref{anal}, we discuss the concept of theoretical equivalent bandwidth to illustrate the benefits of our approach.